 3. The article is published in a high-quality open-access journal that is registered in the Directory of Open Access Journals.

-4. The article is published in an open-access journal that has, or is nominated for, an impact factor as presented by Journal Citation Reports (JCR).
+4. The article is published in an open-access journal that has, or is nominated for, an impact factor as presented by Journal Citation Reports (JCR) or SCImago Journal Rank (SJR).

 If the impact factor of the journal is in the top quartile (Q1) in its field, the grant reimburses 100% of the publication costs, with a maximum of €1,500.
 In all other cases, the grant reimburses 50% of the publication costs, with a maximum of €750.

 Visit the UT Journal Browser to find out which journals qualify for a full reimbursement from the Open Science Fund.
-To find the JCR quartile, log in with your m number, search for the journal that you published in or for (terms in) journal titles that you may publish in, and click on the journal’s title.
-The JCR quartile is shown under ‘Impact: Journal Citation Reports’.
+To find the quartile, log in with your m number, search for the journal that you published in or for (terms in) journal titles that you may publish in, and click on the journal’s title.
+The quartiles are shown under ‘Impact’.
 If the quartile is not shown, the journal doesn’t have an impact factor yet.
 Please contact your information specialist to find out if the journal is nominated for an impact factor and as such, still qualifies for a reimbursement of half of the costs.

 5. You can only apply for a reimbursement in the year that your article is published.